InesFe/Jeu-du-Gaja/README.md

 # README
-It is a quiz app to help french law students learn the cases in administrative law class 👩‍🎓👨‍🎓.
+Quiz app to help french law students learn the cases in administrative law class 👩‍🎓👨‍🎓.